 I did laugh when Pete felt he needed to elaborate on his comment about how it was a good thing he didn’t put the cream anywhere else.
 Lew’s background characters are as eclectic a bunch as you would expect and is that Wilfrid visiting from Bash Street in the doorway?
-Well no, that’s just a coincidence, but in asking Lew he pointed out what I did miss.
+Well no, that’s just a coincidence, but in asking Lew he pointed out someone I did miss.
 Standing in the doorway just behind him is none other than Lew’s spoof superhero character Brickman who, after the end of his strip in 1986, made disguised cameos (without mask, coat on top of his costume) in other strips in the Lewniverse.
 I can’t be the only fan who’ll find this surprising and funny in equal measure.
-At the time one young reader did spot him and sent Lew all of the panels she’d spotted him in!
+(At the time one young reader did spot him and sent Lew all of the panels she’d spotted him in!)

 At this point in the review I must issue a Reader Advisory before you scroll on down to the next strip.
 Those with a nervous disposition or a tricky tummy right now may want to skip past this next section.
 Don’t blame me, blame David Leach.
 What’s a party without a cake, and what could be better than a surprise cake?
 Well it all depends on who baked it I guess.

 While David’s modern day Psycho Gran comics are much more adult than her antics in the pages of OiNK it’s very much the same sense of humour.
 In fact, this strip wouldn’t look out of place in one of her new comics, even if David might push the cringe factor more in that final panel.
 She had made her debut in #15 before disappearing again until half a dozen issues later (David was told very last minute they’d like her to be a regular character) and by this stage she was appearing in almost every issue, quickly becoming one of my favourites.

 “I’ve picked some prime porky pranks from my readers to help celebrate a year of OiNKin’ good fun!”Uncle Pigg